ardanwan/CLS-Hackathon/Complex Systems/Assignment.md

 - S = ρ * 10000 - (20N<sub>t</sub> + t / 10)

 In the file containing all stations, some are marked as 'critical'.
 These are important traffic hubs, which are vital for distributing the flow of passengers.
 The variable ρ in the score function is the fraction of critical stations that is serviced by at least 1 trajectory.
 N<sub>t</sub> is the total number of trajectories and t is the total service duration of all trajectories in minutes.
-We demonstrate the scroring system with an example schedule:
+We demonstrate the scoring system with an example schedule:

 The example schedule consists of 3 trajectories:
 - Den Haag Centraal - Leiden Centraal - Schiphol - Amsterdam Sloterdijk - Amsterdam Centraal - Almere - Lelystad | total 89 minutes